 Tzimon Barto | Piano · Biography

-Tzimon Barto has always been actively involved in contemporary music and created an international composition competition for piano solo in 2006 – the "Barto Prize."
+He is also very dedicated to promoting contemporary music and created the international composition competition for piano solo – the "Barto Prize" in 2006.

-Tzimon Barto speaks five languages fluently, reads ancient Greek, Latin, and Hebrew, and is studying Mandarin Chinese.
-In addition to his career as a pianist, he is also a writer.
-His first book A Lady of Greek Origin was published in 2001, and re-published in 2008.
+Tzimon Barto speaks five languages fluently, reads ancient greek, latin and hebrew, and is currently learning Mandarin Chinese.
+He published his first book "Woman of Greek Origin" in 2001, which was republished in 2008.
 A stage version of this book was performed in Frankfurt and Vienna, and has been issued as a DVD by Oidium.
-In spring 2010, his novel Harold Flanders was published.
+In 2010, his novel Harold Flanders was published.

 Any amendments or cuts need the consent of Künstlersekretariat Schoerke.